 In the energy industry, most carbon reduction efforts are done by deploying abundant zero-carbon power and electrification.
 However, carbon capture, utilization, and storage (CCUS) play a significant role.

-This technology can be retrofitted to existing power and industrial plants, allowing their continued, cleaner operation.
+This tech can be retrofitted to existing power and industrial plants, allowing their continued, cleaner operation.

 Decarbonization

-• Vertical Carbon Accounting: Understanding carbon output is the first step to mitigating it, so industry-specific software solutions to track and manage carbon emissions and offsets are critical
+- Vertical carbon accounting.
+Understand carbon output is the first step to mitigating it so industry-specific software solutions to track and manage carbon emissions and offsets are critical.

 The path forward is clear:

-We have already worked with some incredible companies like Elanco Animal Health to launch Athian, a carbon-credit marketplace aligned with the company's industry-leading sustainability strategy to decarbonize the livestock value chain.
+We already work with great partners, like Elanco Animal Health, which built Athian, a carbon-credit marketplace aligned with the company's industry-leading sustainability strategy to decarbonize the livestock value chain.

-We're seeking partners across the energy value chain who share our excitement to build in response to the following innovative opportunities.
+Today, we're seeking additional partners across the energy value chain who share our excitement to build in response to the following innovative opportunities and bring new, transformative companies to market.